 Rainwater harvesting systems are a great solution in many remote locations where Bible translation is taking place!
 Water storage is the key.
 Many remote locations require a tank to be built on site.
 Ferro cement tank construction is a cost-effective way to provide water storage in the most remote places, especially those without road access!
 Water that flows from the side of a mountain can be a great source for clean water if a catchment system is built to secure the source from contamination.
 Engineers and local experts work together to design systems that catch clean water and distribute it to water outlets in villages below.
 Gravity feed systems are virtually maintenance free and provide a sustainable source of clean water.
 Properly designed systems also stabilize mountainsides that are susceptible to erosion!

 Natural Composting and Drip Irrigation

 Most national Bible translators are subsistence farmers.
 Wycliffe Associates encourages and demonstrates the use of natural composting to build up organic material in the soil.
 The dry season is extreme in most tropical countries.
 Malnutrition is a major problem in many remote villages.
 Composting and drip irrigation can have a huge impact even improving health and nutrition.

-Your donation to Wycliffe Associates Community Development can make a difference in the life of the most vulnerable and marginalized people in the world: Those with no access to God's Word in their language!
+Your donation can make a difference in the life of the most vulnerable and marginalized people in the world: Those with no access to God's Word in their language!